 - Scant overclocking potential

-Intel Core-i5 8400 is among the first Core-i5 processors which physically have six cores.
+Intel Core-i5 9400 is quite similar to Core-i5 8400, which physically had six cores.
 Previously, i5 processors only provided a maximum of four cores.
 This processor, despite having a relatively lower clock rate, provides great performance, and even surpass the mighty i7-7700 in some games.
 The processor comes with its multiplier locked, which means that it will not have any major overclocking potential, however, this also means that the maximum power it will take is around 65-watts and this much heat can be easily dissipated through the provided stock cooler.

 - Provides best bang for the buck